- Location: Louisiana

 Louisiana residents may attend several Motorcycle Operator Training Courses appropriate for beginner, intermediate, and advanced riders.

-The Basic Rider course is 15.5 hours and covers the skills and mental attitude necessary for navigating the roads safely during traffic, and other practical exercises.
+The Basic Rider course is 15 and a half hours and covers the skills and mental attitude necessary for navigating the roads safely during traffic, and other practical exercises.
 The course is divided into 2 sessions on Saturday and Sunday in a controlled, off-street environment.
 Motorcycles used by trainees may not exceed 550 cc.

 The Intermediate course is 5 hours and takes place within an on-range course.
 Instructors focus on cornering, braking, evasive maneuvering, and risk-management techniques.
 You must have first taken the basic rider course, or already have a motorcycle license/endorsement.

-The Advanced course is 8 hours (4 hours in the classroom, and 4 hours on range.)
-Motorcycles must be street legal (i.e., registered, insured and inspected).
+The Advanced course is 8 hours Motorcycles must be street legal (i.e., registered, insured and inspected).

 Consider taking the Advanced course if you’re a skilled, properly licensed motorcyclist who would like to sharpen the following skills: